 Please know that the Center for Writing in its current configuration is prepared to assist graduate writers in the College of Arts and Sciences.

-A graduate student in one of the CELC (College of Educaton, Leadership & Counseling) programs, your first stop should be:
+A graduate student in one of the CELC (College of Educaton, Leadership & Counseling) programs:

 A graduate student in Social Work: You may access either the writing center at St. Kate's (through the O'Neill Center) or the Center for Writing on the St. Paul campus.
 Both writing centers focus on supporting undergraduate writers and welcome graduate students.